Climate Conscious Communities Workshops for people living or working in the Cairngorms National Park

 Cairngorms National Park Authority has committed to be net zero by 2025 at the latest and its new Partnership Plan will set out ambitious plans to tackle the nature and climate crisis.
 To be eligible to register for the Climate Conscious Communities workshops participants must live or work in the Cairngorms National Park.

-The workshops take place from September to November 2022.
 To register and see all available dates please see eventbrite